-Ultimately, the replica core replies to the coordinator with (VALIDATE-REPLY, tid, status) where status is either VALIDATED-OK or VALIDATED-ABORT.
+Ultimately, the replica core replies to the coordinator with $\langle VALIDATE-REPLY, tid, status \rangle$ where status is either VALIDATED-OK or VALIDATED-ABORT.
 If aborted, any changes to the readers and writers set are backed out.

-- 3. If the coordinator receives a supermajority consisting of $f + \lceil \frac{f}{2} \rceil + 1$ VALIDATE-REPLYS with matching status (this is the fast path condition), it notifies the client that the transaction is complete.
+- 3. If the coordinator receives a supermajority consisting of $f + \lceil \frac{f}{2} \rceil + 1$ validate-replys with matching status (this is the fast path condition), it notifies the client that the transaction is complete.
 If status is VALIDATED-OK, then the transaction is committed, and if status is VALIDATED-ABORT, then the transaction is aborted.
-The coordinator then asynchronously sends (COMMIT, tid, status) to all replicas.
+The coordinator then asynchronously sends $\langle \text{commit}, tid, status \rangle$ to all replicas.
 Note that this COMMIT message can be piggy-backed on the client's next message. - 4.
 If the fast path condition is not met, the coordinator takes the slow path.
-It must receive VALIDATE-REPLYS from a majority (f + 1) replicas, resending the VALIDATE message if necessary.
-The coordinator then sends a $\langle ACCEPT, tid, status \rangle$ request to replicas, where, if f + 1 or more VALIDATE-REPLYS have status = VALIDATED OK, the status argument is ACCEPT COMMIT (i.e., the coordinator proposes to commit the transaction), else the status argument is ACCEPT ABORT.
+It must receive Validate-replys from a majority (f + 1) replicas, resending the Validate message if necessary.
+If f + 1 or more Validate-replys have status = VALIDATED OK, the coordinator proposes to commit the transaction, and sends $\langle ACCEPT, tid, view, status, ts \rangle$ to replicas.
+Otherwise, it proposes to abort the transaction and sends $\langle ACCEPT, tid, view, VALIDATED-ABORT, ts \rangle$.

 The ACCEPT request has the same role as the phase 2a message in Paxos - to ensure that a single decision is chosen, even when there are multiple proposers.
-As described so far, there is only one proposer, namely the transaction coordinator; however, the coordinator recovery protocol (Section 5.3.2) introduces backup coordinators and the replica recovery protocol (Section 5.3.1) introduces recovery coordinators that also act as proposers.
+As described so far, there is only one proposer, namely the transaction coordinator; however, the coordinator recovery protocol (Section 5.3.2) introduces backup coordinators that also act as proposers.
+The view argument is used to distinguish these proposals, and is used by backup coordinators only.
+Here, the transaction coordinator always sends view = 0.